BUS 120 - Business Law (3 credits)

 BUS 250 - International Business (3 credits)

 This course will focus on providing an overview of globalization and examining the utility and adaptability of core business functions within a global context.
 Other topics include the fundamentals of international trade, foreign direct investment, international finance, international human resource management, international operations management, outsourcing, decision making in the multinational enterprise, international management, and corporate strategies.

 BUS 341 - Risk Management & Insurance (3 credits)

-This course will focus on the basic concepts in risk management and insurance, legal principles in risk and insurance, personal property and liability risks, commercial property and liability risks.
+This course will focus on the basic concepts in risk management and insurance, legal principles in risk and insurance, personal property and liability risks, commercial property and liability risks, and life and health risks.
 Prerequisite(s): ENG 101, ENG 102, & FIN 210 or HCA 211.

 BUS 499 - Business Administration Capstone (3 credits)

 This is the capstone course for the Business Administration Major and should be taken in the student’s last semester.
 The student can have no more than 6 credits remaining in their major to complete in their degree program prior to enrolling in this course.
 The goal of the course is to apply and synthesize all previous course learning to manage organizations strategically.
 Students will apply multi-disciplinary techniques to diagnose and recommend actions appropriate to specific company situation, using the case method of teaching.
 The course must be taken at Charter Oak State College.
 Prerequisite(s): ENG 101, ENG 102, ACC 101, ACC 102, BUS 120, FIN 210, ITE 101, MGT101, MKT 220, & MGT 315.